-Any and all threats or acts of violence should be reported immediately to the campus police department by calling (361) 220-1391 or (361) 220-1389, emailing Police @ VictoriaCollege.edu, or by utilizing the "Report an Incident" link on the VC home.
+Any and all threats or acts of violence should be reported immediately to the campus police department by calling (361) 220-1391, emailing Police @ VictoriaCollege. edu, or by utilizing the "Report an Incident" link on the VC home.
 For immediate emergency assistance: call 911 or (9-911 from a campus telephone).